shivam005/Important-Notes/LLD.md

 |Interpreter|defines a grammatical representation for a language and provides an interpreter to deal with this grammar.||
 |Iterator|used to provide a standard way to traverse through a group of Objects.||
 |Memento|The memento design pattern is used when we want to save the state of an object so that we can restore later on.||

+## Abstract Factory Pattern
+It is used to create factorries of factory.
+Simply, in factory pattern we have got to create multiple classes which implements the method in that interface but here in we create a seperate interface for different factories which is used ultimately.

 ## Factory Design Pattern
 It is to be used when the type object which needs to be created, is determined at the runtime on the basis of the paremeter passed.
 Lets assume that you have a interface which has many implementing class which class needs to be instantiated, would be determined on the basis of the parameter passed.
 Whatever parameter will be passed, we will return the object of the class by reintantiating it.
 It is beneficial, when we are need to use different implementation on the basis of the incoming parameter then we can pass it through the factory and can instantiate object on the basis of the parameter.